 Giles was appointed as a trustee in July 2016.
 Giles is a Chartered Accountant and a director and part owner of Accountests Ltd, a start up company specialising in technical competency testing for those looking to hire accountants.
 Previously Giles was a partner with PricewaterhouseCoopers (PwC) in Hawke’s Bay for 18 years, a past chairperson of the Napier Intermediate Board of Trustees, and a past trustee on the boards of Napier Central School and the Napier Kindergarten Association.
 Giles wants to use his skills to improve quality of life for the residents of Hawke’s Bay, and the Foundation is an ideal way to achieve that.

-Hawke’s Bay Foundation has three part-time staff members, each bringing their own experience, knowledge and skills to the team.
+Hawke’s Bay Foundation has four part-time staff members, each bringing their own experience, knowledge and skills to the team.
 Some provide their time as a donation, and wages paid by the Foundation total less than one full-time employee.
 These costs are met by generous corporate and individual partners.

 Linda was born in Hawke’s Bay and spent her childhood in Hastings, Havelock North and Wairoa, before setting sail for the bright lights of London and Southern Africa.
 She eventually returned to Hawke’s Bay with her family.
 She has spent the last 6 years in the fundraising/not for profit world and gets a huge thrill when matching a donor with a cause that they care about.
 She is passionate about Hawke’s Bay and also about the difference that the Foundation is going to have on generations to come.